zenosaltt/zenosaltt/README.md

 ## Welcome
 My name is Zeno.
 I am studying computer science in Trento.
 I am really into photography (though I am just an amateur who is constantly improving) and rock climbing.
 And mountain biking.
 And playing the flute.
 And skiing.
-And tabletop games such as _Scythe_.
+And tabletop games.
 And cats.

 <kbd><img src="montagna.jpg" alt="Mountains" width="100%" height="auto"></kbd>